Foosa7/MZIC/docs/README.md

 2.

 #### Done
-1. export paths works as it should no input and output extensions but not a priority
+1. export paths works as it should no input and output extensions but not a priority - also works with input and output extensions
+2. Make the import work with the new export

 #### Todo
-1. Make the import work with the new export
+1. Make the switches change to the new export - cannot find ports
+2. Try calibration with switch and calibration_node selection
-2. Make the switches change to the new export
+3. Phase shifter selection has to change to the json file